sairaman436/sherise/README.md

 **Empowering Women, One Task at a Time**

-SheRise is a platform built to connect ladies offering skills and services (such as Tailoring, Handicrafts, Tutoring, Beauty Services, Elderly Care, Data Entry, etc.) with people seeking those services.
+SheRise is a platform built to connect womens offering skills and services (such as Tailoring, Handicrafts, Tutoring, Beauty Services, Elderly Care, Data Entry, etc.) with people seeking those services.
 It features an AI-powered matching algorithm to recommend jobs based on user skills and locations.

 ## Features